devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 _Example: https://pizza.mydomain.click_

-This will do an initial check of your submission and then pass it on to a TA for grading.
+This will do an initial check of your submission and then pass it on for final grading.
 ```

 ### Rubric